hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * ‼ In the code, it's making 2 mistakes:
       * The activation function in class MINE's `build_model()` should be `softmax`
       * The activation function in class LinearClassifier's `build_model()` should be `linear`

+## More Unsupervised Deep Learning Models
+* [Restricted Boltzmann Machines (RBMs)][109]
+  * RBMs try to capture all patterns, parameters, and correlations among the data once the input is delivered

 ## [Graph Neural Network][107]
+* Graph NN is part of this graph ML page

 ## [Deep Reinforcement Learning][84]